devgc/SrumMonkey/README.md

 The *xlsx_templates* directory contains YAML templates that are used to create the XLSX reports.

 ## Usage
-SrumMonkey has to sub-commands.
+SrumMonkey has two sub-commands.
 One for processing, and the other for re-generating reports:
 ```
 usage: SrumMonkey.py [-h] [--template_folder TEMPLATE_FOLDER]
                      {process,report} ...